ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

   - Computer’s status (resource usage, etc.)
   - Personal health
   - Sports information
-  - Acquaintance suggestions (people I might find interesting to talk to / get to know)
+  - Acquaintance suggestions (people one might find interesting to talk to or to get to know)
   - Dating suggestions / matchmaking
   - …
 - Communication